 Some of the best diving in the world

-Learn to dive, improve or simply enjoy some time underwater with this incredible team.
+Learn to dive, improve, or simply enjoy some time underwater with this incredible team.
 The diving around the atoll is simply out of this world.
 You can come face to face with a huge number of species while in the capable hands of your dive guides.
 Diving here has been described as what the Maldives used to be and a lot of it is still to be explored.
-That is not all that’s on offer on Alphonse though.
-You can see amazing birdlife, giant tortoises, visit the neighboring islands, snorkel and more.
+That is not all that’s on offer for Alphonse though.
+You can see amazing birdlife, giant tortoises, visit the neighboring islands, snorkel, and more.